-No let up in operations against terrorists, says army chief
+No let up in operations against terrorists, says Army chief

 The security forces in Jammu and Kashmir have eliminated over 200 militants this year, the highest number since 2010.

-In an apparent reference to Pakistan, Rawat said that how the “neighbouring country” deals with terrorist organisation is their matter “but we will keep raising this”.
+In an apparent reference to Pakistan, Rawat said that how the “neighbouring country” deals with terrorist organisation is their matter “but we will keep raising this” issue.
+“We do not want that such organisations are promoted,” he said.

 Rawat was at the Suratgarh military station in Sriganganagar district to present the President’s Standard to three regiments.